IsaacSchemm/Pandacap/README.md

 * `BackLinkIngestHourly`
     * populates Bluesky notifications for your posts from the past 2 days
 * `BridgedPostDiscovery`
-    * for your recent posts, populates Pandacap's link back to Bluesky (to the bridged post)
+    * populates likes back to Bluesky for your posts from the past 2 days
 * `FavoriteIngest`
     * check accounts for new favorites / likes / upvotes
 * `InboxCleanup`